-US warns 'world is watching' protests in Iran
+Iran protests: Government supporters join counter rallies

 Poorer Iranians have been involved in the new round of protests in a way that wasn't seen in the 2009 Green Movement, an eyewitness in Tehran noted.
 Iran currently sits 120th on the World Bank's Ease of Doing Business Index, demonstrating the difficult economic situation in the country.
 The high youth unemployment rate is of particular concern for Iranians.

-The White House voiced support for anti-government protesters in its statement Friday.
+The White House voiced its support for anti-government protesters in a statement Friday.

 "There are many reports of peaceful protests by Iranian citizens fed up with the regime's corruption and its squandering of the nation's wealth to fund terrorism abroad," said White House press secretary Sarah Sanders.
 "The Iranian government should respect their people's rights, including their right to express themselves.
 The world is watching."